realtime-framework/StorageReactNativeTodo/README.md

 This samples uses a public unauthenticated demonstration key.
 If you want to keep your todo lists private, please get your free Realtime Cloud Storage application key [here](https://accounts.realtime.co/signup/) and change the key used in the sample.

 ## Realtime Storage React Native SDK
-This project already bundles the Realtime Cloud Storage React Native SDK so you don't need to install it using npm.
+This project doesn't bundle the Realtime Cloud Storage React Native SDKs, so you need to install them using npm.

+###iOS
+For the complete iOS SDK source, documentation and installation info, check the main repository at [https://github.com/realtime-framework/RCTRealtimeCloudStorageIOS](https://github.com/realtime-framework/RCTRealtimeCloudStorageIOS)

+###Android
-For the complete source, documentation and installation info, check the main repository at [https://github.com/realtime-framework/RCTRealtimeCloudStorage](https://github.com/realtime-framework/RCTRealtimeCloudStorage)
+For the complete Android SDK source, documentation and installation info, check the main repository at [https://github.com/realtime-framework/RCTRealtimeStorageAndroid](https://github.com/realtime-framework/RCTRealtimeStorageAndroid)

+####Note:
+In iOS drag the images in the img folder to your project.

+In Android create `drawable-hdpi`,`drawable-mdpi`,`drawable-xhdpi` and `drawable-xxhdpi` under the `res` folder in your Android project.

 ## Author
 Realtime.co